aiidateam/aiida-core/docs/source/howto/codes.rst

 Interfacing external codes
 ==========================

-The way you provide AiiDA with the set of instructions required to run a code is by extending the |CalcJob| class, which has the following two key methods:
+To provide AiiDA with the set of instructions, required to run a code, one should implement the |CalcJob| class, which has the following two key methods:

 .. code-block:: python